-The SSHO digital control signal is normally generated by DAS-1800ST Series boards to accommodate external SSH hardware.
-The SSHO signal is initiated by either the onboard internal pacer clock or an external pacer clock.
+The SSHO digital control signal is normally generated by DAS-1800AO Series boards to accommodate external SSH hardware.
+The SSHO signal is initiated by either the onboard counter/timer clock or a user-supplied external clock.
 Characteristics of the SSHO signal when used for SSH hardware control are as follows:

-- SSHO is normally low, signifying that the SSH hardware is in sample mode. - SSHO goes high (into the hold mode) about 50ns after a pacer clock pulse. - A/D conversion begins one burst period after the pacer clock pulse. - SSHO remains high until 200ns after the ADC starts conversion of the last channel in the burst. - SSHO goes low and remains low until another pacer clock pulse.
+- SSHO is normally low, signifying that the SSH hardware is in sample mode. - SSHO goes high (into the Hold mode) about 50ns after an active edge of the pacer clock and remains there until 200ns after the ADC starts conversion of the last channel in the burst. - SSHO remains low until another active edge of the pacer clock.
 To ensure adequate sample time for the SSH hardware, the pacer clock period should be set as follows:

-Pacer Clock Period $\geq$ (Number of Channels + 1) $\times$ (Burst Period)
+Pacer Clock Period \geq (Number of Channels + 1) \times (Burst Period)